replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

 In this challenge the installation is completed and as part of that the application install pre-flight checks will be run.

-Launch the kotsadm console UI using the Open external window launch button in the KotsAdm tab
+Launch the kotsadm console UI using the **Open external window** launch button in the KotsAdm tab

 ### 2. KotsAdm web UI authentication and License upload

 ![preflight-login](../assets/preflight-login.png)

 Login to the kotsadm UI using the password you set in the previous challenge.
-After authenticating you will be prompted to upload an application license file, select the file that you downloaded earlier for the Hola Customer.
+After authenticating you will be prompted to upload an application license file, select the file that you downloaded earlier for the **Hola Customer**.

 ![preflight-login](../assets/preflight-license-upload1.png)
 ![preflight-login](../assets/preflight-license-upload2.png)